International Academy of Denver Parent & Student Handbook

 After an absence, it is the student’s responsibility to request make-up work from teachers.
 Students are allowed two days to make-up work for every one-day absent.
 If students are absent three or more days, make-up work can be requested by the parent through the Front Office.
 We ask that parents telephone by 9:00 a.m. and work can be picked up after 3:15 p.m. the next day.
 It is the responsibility of the student to initiate requests for make-up.
 Reasonable time will be allowed to make up work and should be arranged with the teacher.

 Progress Reports are one of the tools used by teachers to communicate how students are progressing at school.
-Progress Reports will be sent home after the end of each Trimester.
+Progress Reports will be sent home twice a year: Fall and Spring.

 Conferences will be scheduled for all students beginning of October and in February.
-Please keep an eye our for further communication during the school year.
-We strive for 100% attendance.
+Please keep an eye out for further communication during the school year.
+100% attendance is mandatory.
 Additional conferences may be scheduled at any time during the school year.

 If a student has a problem or feels uncomfortable for any reason, he/she should first speak to a teacher or another adult in the building.
-If this does not resolve the problem, the student should speak to the Head of School (Principal) or Assistant Head of School (Asst Principal).
+If this does not resolve the problem, the student may request to speak to the Head of School (Principal) or Assistant Head of School (Asst Principal).

 INTERNATIONAL BACCALAUREATE LEARNER PROFILE